numisveinsson/SeqSeg/README.md

 -`max_n_steps`: This argument specifies the maximum number of steps to run the algorithm.
 The default value is 1000.

 -`unit`: This argument specifies the unit of the image data.
 The default value is 'cm'.

-Data directory: Assumes the following structure:
-- Directory
-    - images
-    - centerlines (if applicable)
-    - truths (if applicable)
-    - test.json (if applicable)

-SeqSeg requires a seed point for initialization.
-This can be given by either:
-- test.json file: located in data directory (see sample under data)
-- centerline: if centerlines are given, we initialize using the first points of the centerline
-- cardiac mesh: then the aortic valve must be labeled as Region 8 and LV 7

 ## Config file
 `config/global.yml`: File contains config parameters, default is set but can be changed depending on task